 - Do not punish your dog for being afraid.
 Punishment will only increase the fear.

 - Do not try to force your dog to experience or be close to the sound that frightens them.
-For example, making them stay close to a group of children who are lighting firecrackers will only make them more afraid and could cause aggression in an attempt to escape the situation.
+For example, making them stay close to a group of people who are lighting firecrackers will only make them more afraid.
+Providing your dog with the choice to leave a situation is one of the best ways to help them cope with their fear.

 When all else fails

-If your dog has severe fears and phobias and you're unable to achieve success with the techniques we've outlined here, you should consult with an animal-behavior specialist and your veterinarian.
+If your dog has severe fears and distracting games, hiding spaces and counterconditioning don't improve their fear, consult with an animal behavior specialist and your veterinarian.